Updated on Monday, Oct. 21 at 4:15 p.m.

 On Sept.
 14, 2020, the U.S. Chemical Safety and Hazard Investigation Board sent a team to investigate BioLab due to a chemical reaction that sent chlorine vapor throughout Conyers.
 A spokesperson for the company at the time told the USCSHIB team the incident was caused by water exposure inside the facility.

-In 2016, the Georgia Environmental Protection Division received complaints of a smoke coming out of the facility that was “a chemical decomposition was reported to have started in the east portion of the Bio-Lab hazardous waste storage area.”
+In 2016, the Georgia Environmental Protection Division received complaints of smoke coming out of the facility that was “a chemical decomposition was reported to have started in the east portion of the Bio-Lab hazardous waste storage area.”

-Twenty years ago, in 2004, the Georgia Environmental Protection Division fined BioLab $24,000 for a fire at a warehouse containing millions of pounds of pool chemicals.
+In 2004, the Georgia Environmental Protection Division fined BioLab $24,000 for a fire at a warehouse containing millions of pounds of pool chemicals.
 The incident led to the evacuation of thousands of residents.

 With the filing of the lawsuit, she and her colleagues hope to prove that “no corporation is above the law.”